There are now 2 possible online modes for units:

 - 6 points

 Students are able to (1) critically reflect on the role new technologies play in marketing, organisations and society; (2) critically reflect on the theories underpinning the use of new technologies in marketing; (3) exercise judgement to recommend solutions for emerging marketing issues around the integration of new technologies; (4) utilise marketing technologies to communicate to a range of stakeholders; (5) demonstrate competencies to work effectively in diverse teams; (6) demonstrate the ability to give oral presentations in a clear and coherent manner; and (7) demonstrate the ability to produce clear and concise written communication.

 - Unit Coordinator(s)

-- Ms Momoko Fujita (S1), Dr Paul Harrigan (S2)
+- Dr Paul Harrigan

 - Contact hours

-- lectures/seminars/workshops: up to 3 hours per week
+- Semester 2: Up to 3 hours per week.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.